MND Australia

 Institution: The University of Melbourne

-Title: Understanding and modelling the neurovascular niche in health and Motor Neurone Disease
+Title: Understanding and modelling the neurovascular niche in health and MND

 The health of our brain depends on the health of its blood vessels.
 In MND we know motor neurons that reside in the brain are uniquely vulnerable.
 What we do not understand is how the 640km of blood vessels in our brain which supply all our nutrients and oxygen, but also removes waste, may contribute to this motor neuron death.
 This project aims to comprehensively characterise vascular and neural changes in MND, using patient derived 3D human stem cell systems.
 By understanding how and what goes wrong in our blood vessels, this project is poised to inform a new generation of therapeutic strategies that targets both our vascular and brain health.